Free National 24-Hour Alcohol and Drug Abuse Recovery Hotline or Helpline Numbers

-Before you call a drug helpline, have the following information ready:
+Before you call a substance abuse hotline, have the following information ready:

 - Age of the person who needs treatment